BuddhistCAT/.github/profile/README.md

 1) Become a member in BuddhistCAT Discord community by clicking [this invite link](https://discord.gg/4auZVfCEkU).
 2) Request @aunt or @nt on Discord to add you as a member of this Github organization
-3) Create a Github organization (unless you already have it) where your translation projects will be managed
+3) Create a Github organization (unless you already have it) where your translation projects will be managed (

+**NOTE**: Creating a Github organization is not same as having a Github user account.
+You must create an organization before you can move to the next steps.
+If the organization you created is named `myneworg` then for the next step, you have to start in https://github.com/myneworg.

 4) In the `Settings` tab of the new organization, choose `Actions` and from there `General`, then under the heading `Workflow Permissions` set `Read and write permissions` and save
 5) Do the one-time integration between Github and Transifex following the instructions [here](https://github.com/apps/transifex-integration)
 6) Create your first project after reading through the documentation titled [HOW-TO: Starting a New Project](https://github.com/BuddhistCAT/New-Project-Template/blob/main/documentation/README.md)